EKOR strata for Shimura varieties with parahoric level structure: Introduction

 The main property of the morphism $\zeta_w$ is the following result. \begin{introth}[Theorem \ref{sm of zeta}] The morphism $\zeta_w$ is smooth. \end{introth} As a consequence, we can translate many geometric properties of the quotient stack $[E_{\mathcal{Z}_w}\backslash\mathcal{G}_0^{\mathrm{rdt}}]$ to those of $\ES_0^w$.
 In particular, each EKOR stratum is a locally closed smooth subvariety of $\ES_0^w$, and the closure of an EKOR stratum in $\ES_0^w$ is a union of EKOR strata.
 Moreover, we can also describe the dimension of an EKOR stratum (if non-empty) once we know the dimension of the KR stratum containing it. \\

 The disadvantage of the local construction is that the type $J_w$ varies on different KR strata.
 The theory developed in \cite{zipdata, zipaddi} is not enough to put these $\G_0^{\rdt}$-zips of different types uniformly together.
 In particular, when we want to show the closure relation of EKOR strata defined locally as above, we will meet a serious problem.
 To overcome these difficulties, in section \ref{section global} we adapt some ideas of Xiao and Zhu in \cite{XiaoZhu}.
-One of the key observations is that by the works of Scholze (\cite{SW} Corollary 21.6.10) and He-Pappas-Rapoport (\cite{He-Pap-Rap} Theorem 2.14), the (perfection of the) special fiber of the Pappas-Zhu local model admits an embedding into the Witt vector affine flag varieties $\Gr_\G$ (\cite{zhu-aff gras in mixed char,BS}).
+One of the key observations is that by the works of Scholze (\cite[Corollary 21.6.10]{SW}) and He-Pappas-Rapoport (\cite[Theorem 2.15]{He-Pap-Rap}), the (perfection of the) special fiber of the Pappas-Zhu local model admits an embedding into the Witt vector affine flag varieties $\Gr_\G$ (\cite{zhu-aff gras in mixed char,BS}).
 So we introduce the notions of local $(\G,\mu)$-Shtukas and their truncations in level 1, cf. Definition \ref{D: shtuka} and subsection \ref{subsection restricted loc sht}, generalizing those in \cite{XiaoZhu} in the unramified case.
-Roughly, a local $(\G,\mu)$-Shtuka over a perfect ring $R$ is a $\G$-torsor $\El$ over $W(R)$, together with an isomorphism $\beta: \sigma^\ast\El[\frac{1}{p}]\stackrel{\sim}{\ra} \El[\frac{1}{p}]$ over $W(R)[\frac{1}{p}]$, such that the relative position between $\sigma^\ast\El$ and $\El$ is bounded by $M^{\loc}$.
-Here $\sigma: W(R)\ra W(R)$ is the Frobenious.
+Roughly, a local $(\G,\mu)$-Shtuka over a perfect ring $R$ is a $\G$-torsor $\El$ over $W(R)$, together with an isomorphism $\beta: \sigma^\ast\El[\frac{1}{p}]\stackrel{\sim}{\ra} \El[\frac{1}{p}]$ over $W(R)[\frac{1}{p}]$, such that the relative position between $\sigma^\ast\El$ and $\El$ at any geometric point of $\Spec\,R$ lies in $\Admu_K$.
+Here $\sigma: W(R)\ra W(R)$ is the Frobenius.
 Let $\Aff^{pf}_k$ be the category of perfect $k$-algebras.
 We need to pass to the world of perfect algebraic geometry as in \cite{zhu-aff gras in mixed char} and \cite{XiaoZhu}.